Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that that deletes all files in the current working directory that end with the character ~
+script that creates directories welcome, welcome/to and welcome/to/school in the current working directory